jahuth/convis/source/usage.rst

     retina(some_short_input)
     retina.run(some_input,dt=100)

 Usually PyTorch Layers are callable and will perform their forward computation when called with some input.
-But since Convis deals with long (potentially infinite) video sequences, a longer input can be processed in smaller chunks by calling `Layer.run(input,dt=..)` with `dt` set to the length of input that should be processed at a time.
+But since Convis deals with long (potentially infinite) video sequences, a longer input can be processed in smaller chunks by calling :meth:`Layer.run(input,dt=..) <convis.base.Layer.run>` with `dt` set to the length of input that should be processed at a time.
 This length depends on the memory available in your system and also if you are using the model on your cpu or gpu.
-`.run` also accepts numpy arrays as input, which will be converted into PyTorch `Tensor`s and packaged as a `Variable`.
+:meth:`~convis.base.Layer.run` also accepts numpy arrays as input, which will be converted into PyTorch `Tensor`s and packaged as a `Variable`.

 Switching between CPU and GPU usage